This event has passed

 Few composers are on a par with Gustav Mahler when it comes to writing for large orchestra.
 His Symphony no. 1, an ambitious debut, has been characterised by The Guardian as “one of the most spellbinding moments of symphonic inspiration in the 19th century.”
 Its themes range from jolly country tunes to the funereal melody based on the well-known “Frère Jacques”, and it builds up to perhaps the most electrifying finale in the entire orchestral canon.

 Italy’s Augustin Hadelich has joined the ranks of the world’s leading violinists.
 He won his first Grammy Award in 2016 and, in 2018 was named Instrumentalist of the Year by the magazine Musical America.
 In summer 2018, he also debuted at the renowned Salzburg Festival, performing the Sibelius concerto.
-Hadelich plays the priceless 1723 Stradivarius that made world news about a decade ago, when its former owner left it in a New York taxicab by accident.
-(The honest driver returned it the following day.)
+Augustin Hadelich plays the violin “Leduc, ex Szeryng” by Giuseppe Guarneri del Gesù of 1744, generously loaned by a patron through the Tarisio Trust.

 At the podium is Finland’s Eva Ollikainen, whose February 2019 performance with the Iceland Symphony was so well received that she was immediately engaged for two of this season’s concerts.